Director of School Operations, Achievement First Aspire Elementary School

 Ismael Loera Fernandez is an immigrant from Mexico

-Fellowship awarded to support work towards a PhD in Chemistry at Rice University
+Fellowship awarded to support work towards an MA in Chemistry at Rice University

 At the age of eleven, Ismael’s life was turned upside down when his family moved from Tamaulipas, Mexico to Houston, Texas.
 The move was sudden; Ismael never got to say goodbye to his friends, nor did he have the opportunity to anticipate what life would be like without his tios, abuelos, and primos.

 Ismael excelled in school, but had to diligently keep his status as an undocumented immigrant a secret.
 Finally, when he told a teacher that he could not travel to a science competition that she had worked hard to help him qualify for, he told her the truth.
 To his relief, she supported him and helped him apply to a magnet high school.
 Ismael received a QuestBridge National Scholarship and was able to attend Emory University.